DoreenHou/DoreenHou/README.md

 - 👯 I’m currently collaborating on [Data Science Project](https://github.com/r41ss4/rennes_ds)

-- 👨‍💻 All of my projects are available at [https://github.com/DoreenHou](https://github.com/DoreenHou)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/DoreenHou)

 - 📫 How to reach me ****[kuan-yu.hou@rennes-sb.com](mailto:kuan-yu.hou@rennes-sb.com)** or **+33 07 68 17 05 92****

-- 📄 Know about my experiences [https://www.linkedin.com/in/hou-kuanyu/](https://www.linkedin.com/in/hou-kuanyu/)
+- 📄 Know about my experiences on my [Linkedin](https://www.linkedin.com/in/hou-kuanyu/)

 - ⚡ Motto **Better late than never**